 If your older baby struggles to fall asleep independently, they often will cry for you to help them settle back to sleep – even if they don’t have a dirty diaper.

-To help your baby develop healthy sleep habits and not rely on you to fall back asleep if they wake at night and don’t need a diaper change, download the Smart Sleep Coach by PampersTM app.
+To help your baby develop healthy sleep habits and not rely on you to fall back asleep if they wake at night and don’t need a poopy diaper change, download the Smart Sleep Coach by PampersTM app.
 The app's Smart Schedule tracks your baby’s sleep and recommends the ideal time to put them to sleep to align with their circadian rhythm.
-This helps them fall asleep faster and stay asleep longer – and have an easier time falling back asleep if they wake for a change.
+This helps them fall asleep faster and stay asleep longer – and have an easier time falling back asleep if they wake with a poopy diaper at night.
 Take this free 3-minute sleep quiz and get your personalized plan for helping your baby become a super sleeper!

 For newborn babies who eat around the clock, it’s nearly impossible to prevent night pooping – they don’t even realize the difference between day and night yet!